materialsinnovation/pymks/INSTALLATION.md

 [PyFFTW installation instructions](https://github.com/hgomersall/pyFFTW#installation)
 for more details.

-## Requirements

-The [REQUIREMENTS.md](REQUIREMENTS.html) file has a list of required packages in a Python environment used to run tests and examples for the current release of PyMKS.

 # Installation Issues

 Please send questions and issues about installation of PyMKS to the